wp-plugins/corner-ad/readme.txt

 == Description ==

+Corner Ad features:

+	» Minimally invasive
+	» Display the ad at top corner area of the page
+	» The animation in the Corner Ad captures the user's attention » It is possible to associate an image and an URL to the Corner Ad » The target of the link can be selected
+	» Configurable background color for the ad to match the web page design » Automatic mirror effect
+	» Configurable time for automatic open and close actions

 **Corner Ad** is a minimally invasive advertising display that uses any of your webpage's top corners - a position typically under-utilized by developers - and attracts users' attention by a cool visual effect imitating a page flip. **Corner Ad** initially displays a partial ad, which attracts attention; when user hover the mouse over it, the ad opens to its full size while imitating a page-flip effect; once the mouse is moved away, the ad returns to its initial size.

 **Corner Ad** can also be used for announcements, newsflashes, and basically for anything else that you consider important and want your website visitors to see.
 It is common nowadays that visitors quickly scan the contents of a page and often fail to notice messages that you would like them to see; **Corner Ad** attempts to resolve this issue.

-**Features:**
+**More about the Main Features:**

 * Minimally invasive.
-* Allows the selection of which top corner area of the page (right or left) will be used to display the ad to avoid overwriting important elements like logos, menus or search features.
+* Display the ad at top corner area of the page.
 * The target of the link can be selected, so it can open the new page in the same browser's window or into a new window.
 * Configurable background color for the ad to match the web page design.
-* Allow to select an audio file to play in background.
-* Automatic mirror effect.
+* Automatic mirror effect
 * Configurable time for automatic open and close actions.
+* The corner ad effect is made using Flash.

+The base plugin, available for free from the WordPress Plugin Directory has all the features you need to create an audio and video player on your website.

+**Premium Features**

-* Supports multiple ads into the same website (each ad in a different page)
+* Supports multiple ads into the same website (each ad in a different page) to promote different products.
+* Allows the selection of which top corner area of the page (right or left) will be used to display the ad to avoid overwriting important elements like logos, menus or search features.
 * Count the number of click for Ads.
-* The corner ad effect is made using Flash.
+The number of clicks on the ads, measures the impact of advertising on the web site's users.
+* Allows to associate multiple images to the same ad.
+The ad image is selected  randomly each time is loaded the page containing the Corner Ad.
+* Allows to associate a audio file to the advertising obtaining a bigger impact.
+The audio file will play in background.

+The "Corner Ad" is the perfect replacement of the old and invasive banners, the "Corner Ad" is small but its location and animation is able to capture the user's attention.

 Requirements: The browser must support Flash.